 4. Operating Cash Flow

-This KPI measures the amount of money that your engineering firm generates from its day-to-day operations.
+Operating cash flow measures the amount of money that your engineering firm generates from its day-to-day operations or the amount of cash generated by the firm's regular operating activities.

 5. Number of Clients & Number of New Clients